Eknah/Forradia/README.md

 ![Forradia!](/Data/Images/Icon.png "Forradia")

-This is a cross-platform indie game written in C++ which is utilizing OpenGL for 3D rendering, based on tile-based maps for a retro feel.
+Forradia is a cross-platform sandbox survival/RPG game written in C++ with OpenGL and SDL2.
-It loads 3D models in Wavefront .obj-format (and materials in .mtl-format) and textures and sprites in .png-format, as well as a font in ttf-format.
-The wild-nature-themed maps are fully random-generated, at least in the projects current status.
+The engine loads 3D models in Wavefront-format as well as textures and fonts.
+The maps are tile-based and fully randomly generated.

 ## Motivation
 The purpose of this project is mainly that I use it to improve my knowledge and experience in this technical areas, and eventually find collaborators.
-It is also a way for me to have fun and express creativity!

 ## Build status
 To add